Stellated octahedron: In popular culture

 The stellated octahedron appears with several other polyhedra and polyhedral compounds in M. C. Escher's print "Stars", and provides the central form in Escher's Double Planetoid (1949).

-The obelisk in the center of the Plaza de Europa in Zaragoza, Spain, is surrounded by twelve stellated octahedral lamppposts, shaped to form a three-dimensional version of the Flag of Europe.
+The obelisk in the center of the Plaza de Europa in Zaragoza, Spain, is surrounded by twelve stellated octahedral lampposts, shaped to form a three-dimensional version of the Flag of Europe.

-Some modern mystics have associated this shape with the "merkaba", which according to them is a "counter-rotating energy field" named from an ancient Egyptian word.
-However, the word "merkaba" is actually Hebrew, and more properly refers to a chariot in the visions of Ezekiel.
+Mysticism

+Some modern mystics have associated this shape with the "merkaba": a "counterrotating field of light" that "transport[s] body and soul to other dimensions."
+New Age authors have attributed the merkaba to ancient Egyptian origins — traditionally, "mer" stood for pyramid, "ka" for soul, and "ba" for personality or spiritual essence that guides the soul.
+In a different tradition, Jewish "Merkabah" mysticism details a living chariot in the visions of Ezekiel (in Hebrew, chariot is written מֶרְכָּבָה and pronounced merkābâ, where "rakab" means "to ride" or "to be carried"), used by higher angels for motility.

 The resemblance between this shape and the two-dimensional star of David has also been frequently noted.